 Flevy Management Insights Case Study

-Access Management Overhaul for Ecommerce in North America
+Case Study: Access Management Overhaul for Ecommerce in North America

 Mark Bridges | Access Management

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Access Management to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The company faced significant challenges with its outdated Access Management system, resulting in security breaches, inefficiencies, and compliance issues as it expanded its ecommerce operations.
 The successful overhaul of the system led to a 50% reduction in security breaches and a 40% decrease in operational costs, highlighting the importance of a scalable and future-proof approach to Access Management.